morganem0/eaas-docs/imagingCDs/readme.md

 /dev/sd# on /media/username/VERY_LIKELY_A_CD-ROM_NAME type iso9660
 ```

 The specifics will vary, but you get the idea.
-The important part is that you'll look at the list of output, and you'll recognize that one of the /dev/s in your optical drive.
+The important part is that you'll look at the list of output, and you'll recognize that one of the /dev s is your optical drive.

 The value for "sd#" in that line of output is your optical media drive.
 Plug that value into the dd command in step 2.